-March is the start of maple sugar season in Connecticut!
+End of February and throughout March is the maple sugar season in Connecticut!
 Cold nights and warm, sunny days are necessary to provide good sap yields.
 Local sugar makers and their many loyal customers eagerly await this annual rite of spring.
 Visit a local sugarhouse or attend a maple sugar festival to see firsthand how maple syrup is produced!

 Plymouth Maple Festival

 Delight in the New England tradition of making maple syrup!
 Tapping the trees begins at 10 am.
 Discover how to identify sugar maples, use an old-fashioned drill to tap them, insert the spiles, hang the buckets and watch the sap drip into metal pails.
 Sample maple sugar on snow, maple sugar candy and other maple products.
 There’s even a historical scavenger hunt for kids on the Green!

 Live demonstrations of sap boilling along with live music, pancakes, cooking demonstrations.
 A fun filled day out with the family.

 Maple Sugar Festival